 Care and maintenance are vital to jacket performance and longevity.
 Some of our favourite gear care products come from Grangers and Nikwax.
 Their products are both effective and PFC-free.

-Grangers Performance Wash or Nikwax Tech Wash are both far better at cleaning waterproof gear than washing detergent because they maintain the fabric's DWR coating.
-If you want to rejuvenate your gear's waterproofing too, grab the Grangers or Nikwax kits.
+Grangers Performance Wash or Nikwax Tech Wash (below) are both far better at cleaning waterproof gear than washing detergent because they maintain the fabric's DWR coating.
+If you want to rejuvenate your gear's waterproofing, too, grab the Grangers or Nikwax kits.

 Bluesign approved and PFC-free, this water-based fabric cleaning is ideal for any technical or

 Like Grangers, this is water-based and PFC-free.
 It too is a very effective cleaner of outdoor and

 Best outdoor clothing care kit